 ArcelorMittal's sales are made based on shorter-term purchase orders as well as some longer-term contracts to certain industrial customers, particularly in the automotive industry.
-Steel price surcharges are often implemented on steel sold pursuant to long-term contracts to recover increases in input costs.
-However, spot market steel, iron ore and coal prices and short-term contracts are more driven by market conditions.
+Steel price surcharges are often implemented on steel sold pursuant to long-term contracts to recover increases in input costs; however longer term contracts with low steel prices will not reflect increases in spot steel prices that occur after contract negotiation.
+Spot market steel, iron ore and coal prices and short-term contracts are more driven by market conditions.